-What does Careful with That Axe, Eugene mean?
+What do you think Careful with That Axe, Eugene means?

 Pink Floyd: Careful with That Axe, Eugene Meaning